KaxaNuk/Data-Curator/docs/source/development/index.rst

 Who We Are
 ----------

-Our mission with Data Curator is to enhance **reproducibility** and **auditability** in financial research by building robust and accessible tools for the development of investment strategies.
+We are an investment research and technology development firm.

 Learn more about our work at:
 `www.kaxanuk.mx <https://www.kaxanuk.mx/>`_

 Why We're Doing This
 --------------------
+Our mission with Data Curator is to enhance **reproducibility** and **auditability** in financial research by building robust and accessible tools for the development of investment strategies.

 Investment research often struggles with limited transparency, fragmented workflows, and a lack of robust tooling.
 Too much time is spent manually structuring raw data, cleaning datasets, and testing new data providers, repetitive tasks that drain resources and delay insights.